The Motor Ombudsman - what is it and how can it help you?

 All four codes provide consumers with a straightforward complaints procedure.
-Here’s how it works and what consumers need to do:
+Here’s how it works and and the steps that complainants might need to take:

 1. Write down a detailed log of your complaint, including when the problem started, who you ed and the resulting actions.
 Send this to the manager of the relevant service provider: the dealer principal in the case of a new car, or the service manager or director of a garage.

 2. If you do not get a satisfactory resolution, the car maker’s customer relations department.
 If this does not solve the problem, you should then The Motor Ombudsman.

 3. The Motor Ombudsman will look into the case for free.
 It will act as an intermediary between you and the other party and aim to get a satisfactory outcome for both parties as quickly as possible.